NativeScript/docs-v7/styling.md

 When the  application starts, NativeScript checks if the file `app.css` exists.
 If it does, any CSS styles that it contains are loaded and used across all applicaion pages.
 This file is a convenient place to store styles that will be used on multiple pages.

 You can change the name of the file from which the application-wide CSS is loaded.
-You need to do the change before the application is started, uusually in the app.js or app.ts file as shown below:
+You need to do the change before the application is started, usually in the app.js or app.ts file as shown below:

 ``` JavaScript
 var application = require("application");